 He sat comfortably and told their story, the short version, of course.
 He did not mention the twins, Ron Weasley and the duel, only said that Draco and he went to the Trophy Room at night on a dare.
-He described Filch's appearance, their escape, the accidental encounter with Neville and the adventure in the forbidden wing briefly, but accurately.
+He described Filch's sudden appearance, their escape, the accidental encounter with Neville and the adventure in the forbidden wing briefly, but accurately.
 Hermione groaned, went pale and tut-tutted disapprovingly.

 "Boys!" she only said after Harry finished.
 "Alright, I got it.
 Now I want to know what Neville meant."
 She turned to him.
 "Why do you think the dog is guarding something?"